gyuho/linux-inspect/README.md

   psn [command]

 Available Commands:
+  ps          Investigates processes.
+  ss          Investigates sockets.
-  ss          ss investigates sockets. kill        kill kills programs using syscall.
-Make sure to specify the flags to find the program. monitor     monitor monitors programs.
+  kill        Kills programs using syscall.
+Make sure to specify the flags to find the program. monitor     Monitors programs.

 Flags:
-  -h, --help[=false]: help for psn
+  -h, --help   help for psn

 Use "psn [command] --help" for more information about a command.
 ```